open/close all folders

 that's the expression of someone who's died eight times in a row. that's the number of fingers on a spider. wait, don't spiders have legs?

-nope, wait, that's definitely nine, sorry. or was it ten?
+that's the expression of someone who's died seven times in a row. nope, wait, that's definitely nine, sorry. or was it ten?

 that's the expression of someone who's died ten times in a row. hey, congrats! the big one-oh! let's invite all your friends over for a big shindig. we can have pie, and hot dogs, and... hmmm... wait. something's not right. you don't have any friends.